-About 90 minutes from Johannesburg, Kranskloof is situated on the northern slopes of the Magaliesberg, offering two hiking trails, both are well marked and are around 10km.
-Rambling streams and artistic rock fromations form part of the hike with amazing flora along the way.
+About 90 minutes from Johannesburg, Kranskloof is situated on the northern slopes of the Magaliesberg, offering two hiking trails; both are well marked and are around 10km.
+Rambling streams and artistic rock formations form part of the hike with amazing flora along the way.

-The 8km circular route is along the coast in the Schoenmakerskop-Sardinia Bay Nature Reserve, the trail takes around 3 hours with stunning sea views, you can also stop off at the cannon which points towards the wreck site of the Sacramento, which sank there in 1647.
+The 8km circular route is along the coast in the Schoenmakerskop-Sardinia Bay Nature Reserve.
+The trail takes around 3 hours with stunning sea views; you can also stop at the bronze cannon that points towards the wreck site of the Sacramento, which sank there in 1647.

 UMHLANGA LIGHTHOUSE BEACH

-Located near the Oyster Box Hotel and with the Indian Ocean as your company, this idyllic setting in front of the lighthouse creates the perfect environment for photographic memories that you make with your dogs, but remember you dog needs to be kept on a leash at all times.
+Located near the Oyster Box Hotel and with the Indian Ocean as your company, this idyllic setting in front of the lighthouse creates the perfect environment for photographic memories that you can make with your dogs.
+Remember: your dog needs to be kept on a leash at all times.

-Buffalo Gorge is a pet-friendly eco-adventure farm about 36km outside Middelberg.
+Buffalo Gorge is a pet-friendly eco-adventure farm about 36km outside Middelburg.
 As well as quad-biking, horse-riding, abseiling and rock-climbing, there are six dog-friendly hiking trails varying in length and difficulty.
-The trails offer opportunities for abseiling, bird-watching and tree-identificaton (there are more than 80 species of indigenous trees on the farm).
-The indigenous forest is also home to fronted bee-eaters, duiker kudu, warthogs and black eagles to name but a few.
+The trails offer opportunities for bird-watching and tree-identificaton (there are more than 80 species of indigenous trees on the farm).
+The indigenous forest is also home to fronted bee-eaters, duiker, kudu, warthogs and black eagles, to name but a few.